Didn’t receive any offers from your chosen universities?

 If you have any questions, jot these down too so you can put them to the admissions tutors over the phone.
 On the day, have your grades, a copy of your personal statement and some pretty decent reasons why you want to study their course!

 Don’t feel that going through Clearing means you’re settling for second best.
 It can actually be a chance to better yourself and secure a place at a more reputable university.
+As of 5th July, there were still lots of spaces available in Clearing at highly-ranked universities, including the University of Warwick, Lancaster University and Loughborough University.

 Remember - this planning will also ensure the next 3 or 4 years of your life are happy, memorable ones.
 So it’s worth getting that computer, pen and paper out now to avoid make a rushed decision that you will later regret.